aercaii/Vending-Machine-Project/readme.md

 To run the program, run main.py and interact with the prompts.
+The program also gives you a purchase reciept.